-Ranked in the top 1% of universities worldwide by the Times Higher Education World University Rankings, Stony Brook University is the smart choice for your higher education.
+Ranked one of the top 100 universities in the nation and one of the top 40 public universities by U.S. News & World Report, Stony Brook University is the smart choice for your higher education.

-A degree from Stony Brook—an institution with award-winning faculty, accomplished students, rigorous and innovative academic programs, significant research opportunities, and a proven track record of successful alumni—opens doors to countless career possibilities.
+A degree from Stony Brook—an institution with award-winning faculty, accomplished students, innovative academic programs, and a proven track record of successful alumni—opens doors to countless career possibilities.

-A member of the elite Association of American Universities, Stony Brook offers more than 200 majors, minors, and combined-degree programs for undergraduates; Long Island’s premier academic medical center; and first-rate opportunities for undergraduate research, including at nearby Brookhaven National Laboratory, which Stony Brook co-manages.
-Stony Brook was one of only 10 universities given a recognition award by the National Science Foundation for integrating research and education at the undergraduate level.
+A member of the elite Association of American Universities, Stony Brook offers more than 200 majors, minors, and combined-degree programs for undergraduates; Long Island’s premier academic medical center; and first-rate opportunities for undergraduate research, including at nearby Brookhaven National Laboratory, a US Department of Energy national lab that Stony Brook has a role in running.
+Stony Brook was one of only 10 universities recognized by the National Science Foundation for integrating research and education at the undergraduate level.

 Stony Brook’s faculty have received international and national recognition for their achievements.
 Nobel Laureates, Guggenheim Fellows, Pulitzer Prize winners, and MacArthur grant recipients teach on our campus, making it a magnet for outstanding students.

-Students in our School of Marine and Atmospheric Sciences conduct research on the R/V Seawolf at our waterfront Marine Sciences Center in Stony Brook Southampton and in Jamaica at Discovery Bay Lab.
-In fact, Stony Brook University offers many unique semester, academic year, and winter and summer study abroad programs in 20 different countries on four continents with more than 80 partner universities.
-Our diverse and prestigious programs allow students to experience a once-in-a-lifetime opportunity and gain cross-cultural experience around the globe, including in Madagascar, led by renowned scholar, MacArthur Fellow, and Indianapolis Prize–winner Patricia Wright, and in Stony Brook’s Turkana Basin Institute in Kenya, established in cooperation with renowned anthropologists Richard, Meave, and Louise Leakey.
+Stony Brook University offers many unique semester, academic year, and winter and summer study abroad programs on six continents in nearly 30 different countries.
+Our diverse and prestigious programs allow students to experience a once-in-a lifetime opportunity in places such as Madagascar, led by renowned scholar, MacArthur Fellow, and Indianapolis Prize–winner Patricia Wright, and Stony Brook’s Turkana Basin Institute in Kenya, established in cooperation with renowned anthropologists Richard, Meave, and Louise Leakey.

 • 1,040 acres